artainmo/ft_containers-unittest/README.md

 ### PREPARE

-* Change path to your containers hpp's in main.hpp
+* Change path to your container's '.hpp' in 'main.hpp'

 * Optional: Set ERROR LIMIT by changing G_ERROR_LIMIT in main.cpp